Table of Contents

-Affiliate link notice: As an affiliate of BetterHelp and other third-party vendors, We will receive compensation if you make a purchase using the links provided on this page.
+Affiliate link notice: As an affiliate of BetterHelp and other third-party vendors, we may receive compensation if you make a purchase using the links provided on this page.
 For more information, visit our disclosure page.

-Last Updated on December 14, 2021 by Randy Withers, LCMHC
+Last Updated on December 14, 2021 by Randy Withers

 The topic of narcissism has skyrocketed in popularity in recent years.